 The Group believes that both neighbourhood shopping centres and upscale lifestyle complexes have huge development potential.
 Its flagship mall project, the pulse, beside Repulse Bay beach, showcases a line-up of chic restaurants and shops; whereas Fitfort in North Point and Level 3, New Town Mansion in Tuen Mun and Sui Wo Road commercial complex in Shatin offer everyday convenience to local residents and office workers while providing stable sources of rental income to us.
 Two up-and-coming shopping malls Emperor Nam Van Centre in Macau as well as Emperor Star City in Shanghai will soon become international attractions for overseas shoppers.

 The Group also has substantial experience in developing hotel projects.
-These include The Emperor Hotel and the Grand Emperor Hotel in Macau.
-Inn Hotel is a new brand that was launched in 2015, with single hotels in Macau and Hong Kong.
+These include The Emperor Hotel, as well as the Grand Emperor Hotel and Inn Hotel in Macau.
 The Group has also launched its MORI MORI Serviced Apartments in Causeway Bay and The Unit Serviced Apartments in Happy Valley , Hong Kong.

 The Group's first co-working space project Mustard Seed is conveniently located at Emperor Group Centre, Wan Chai, which also houses our Hong Kong headquarters.
 Leveraging Emperor Group's other businesses in entertainment, film and media sectors, we have strategically made Mustard Seed a haven for creative industry startups, providing a resourceful and supportive environment for gritty entrepreneurs to thrive.

 The Group will continue to enhance its investment property portfolio to increase profitability.
 In addition, it will optimise the tenant mix and strive to constantly maintain occupancy levels close to 100 percent.
 In addition, the Group will launch new property projects to meet market demand.